adw4236/HTMLCharacterSheets/readme.md

 ### Printing

-I know a lot of people prefer pen and paper but like to have permanent information neatly typed out.
+A lot of people prefer pen and paper but like to have permanent information neatly typed out.
 You can easily print out the character sheet using ctrl+p, however I would recommend opening the more settings option in chrome and changing margins to none for the best print quality.

+## Building

+Make sure to run `npm install` after a pull request to ensure your dependencies are up to date.

+To create a single minified HTML file from the source, run the following command:

+`node build.js [file1 [file2...]]`

+or

+`npm run build [file1 [file2...]]`

+If no arguments are provided, this will build all of the HTML file in the top level of the src directory.
+All resources referenced in the html will be pulled, minified, and injected into the HTML before the HTML file itself is minified.
+The ".html" extension is optional when running this script.

+Currently, the following file types are supported in the build process as includes in the HTML:
+- CSS
+- JS
+- SVG

+### Running

+Opening the HTML file that you are working in a browser on is all you need to do to run the project, however there is a start.js script provided to allow for ease of use (e.g. run configurations).

+`node start.js [file1 [file2...]]`

+or

+`npm run start [file1 [file2...]]`